 - 1. Provide first aid immediately for serious injuries - 2.
-Call 9-911 - 3.
-Notify the EHSD - 4.
-As possible, without doing harm to the victim, monitor the injured individual and remove contaminated clothing and gross personal contamination
+Call 911 - 3.
+Notify EHS-RSS - 4.
+As possible, without doing harm to the victim, monitor the injured individual and remove contaminated clothing and gross personal contamination.

 Decontamination shall be the responsibility of the group that caused the spill.
-For large spills (i.e., greater than 10 microcuries) or spills that are difficult to clean up, the work would be carried out under the supervision of the EHSD.
-Appropriate protective clothing shall be worn during decontamination activities.
+For large spills (i.e., greater than 10 μ Ci) or spills that are difficult to clean up, the work should be carried out under the supervision of the EHS-RSS.
+Appropriate protective clothing shall be worn during all decontamination activities.